GENI-NSF/geni-tools/README-omni.txt

 time (see `print_slice_expiration` and `renewslice`).
 Some aggregates will not allow you to _shorten_ your sliver expiration time.

+Aggregates may have local policy that limits how long reservations may be renewed, possibly per resource type or even per user.
+By default, if your reservation cannot be extended to your requested time, the whole operation fails.
+To request that your reservation be extended as long as possible, supply the `--alap` option.
+Default is `False`.
+This option is not supported at all aggregates.

 Note that older SFA-based aggregates (like the MyPLC aggregates in the GENI mesoscale deployment) fail to renew slivers when a timezone is present in the call from omni.
 If you see an error from the aggregate